 On behalf of The Law Office of Gustavo E. Frances, P.A.

 If you are going through a divorce and there are minor children involved, we understand that this is an incredibly difficult time.
 This process can be even more emotionally fraught if the other parent works to actively isolate you from your children.
-At The Law Office of Gustavo E. Frances, our Fort Lauderdale divorce lawyers want to discuss parental alienation and how we may be able to help avoid it in the aftermath of your divorce.
+At The Law Office Of Gustavo E. Frances, P.A., our Fort Lauderdale divorce lawyers want to discuss parental alienation and how we may be able to help avoid it in the aftermath of your divorce.

 What Is Parental Alienation And How Can It Affect You?